www.tdmckinnon.com

 “Let me talk to my wife tonight, Mr Cross, and I’ll give you a call tomorrow.”

 “Whatever you say, John,” and smiling he handed me a card.
 “Call me anytime… anytime.”
-I nodded; the smallest, enigmatic smile on my lips.

-“It’s your life...
-You do whatever you think is best,” and she smiled, touching my face briefly, tenderly.
-“I’ll support you in what ever you want to do.”
 Of course I knew she’d say that; that was part of the reason I loved her.
 I had of course already made my decision.
 The trick now was to keep enjoying the game for as long as it took to win the title.

+I'd been training almost like a professional boxer for the best part of six years before turning pro: the army was good with its sportsmen, particularly if you kept winning.
+In fact, over the next two years, as a pro, I spent less time actually in the ring than I did as an amateur: only nine fights.
 The first three fights didn’t last a round, the next three fights went to the third round, then another first round knockout, the eighth fight lasted four rounds, and then a second round knockout.
 Mr Cross was a little concerned about my fights not lasting long enough to test my endurance.

 “I’ve lined you up a Mexican: Hernandez… You heard of him?”

-“Of course, Mexico doesn’t produce many light-heavyweights.
+“Of course, Mexico doesn’t produce many light heavyweights.
 Gonzáles Hernández, ‘The Mexican Devil’.
-One tough hombre – southpaw – and never been stopped.”
+One tough hombre - southpaw - and never been stopped.”
 I stated, as though reading off his promo sheet.

 “That’s the one,” said Mr Cross.